researchops/research-skills/README.md

 ## Organizer timeline & expectations: <a name="organizers"></a>

-The ResearchOps community is sponsoring workshops April through June of 2019.
+We're sponsoring workshops April through June of 2019.
 We're working with local community leaders to host these workshops in their cities/towns/regions.

-Ultimately, these workshops are a success if that we're able to foster great conversations, meaningful reflection, and growth of the practice for everyone involved.
-Here's how we see the 3-way value exchange:
-- _Participants_ get to see their work in new ways, reflect and discuss with other researchers they may never otherwise meet
-- _Organizers_ get to bring together the local community, gain a nuanced perspective on the work, and help research grow in their city
-- The _ResearchOps Community_ gets an interesting look at challenges and skills-in-use for researchers all over—and will publish the data to be open for everyone
+Here's how to get involved and run a workshop:

 #### First steps to becoming an organizer:
 1. Whenever you like: fill out the [call for organizers form](https://tiny.cc/reops-workshop)